Mu-L/Blender_math_anim/README.md

 Pencil system; another reason is that it's native to Drawing which makes it perfect choice to add drawing functionality.

 The math function plotting is pretty fast unless you give too much resolution.
-Both explicit and parameter functions are supported.
-It automatically detect variables and parameters and live update when change their values.
+Explicit, parametric and polar functions are supported.
+It automatically detects variables and parameters with live update when their values change.
 The supported math functions come with the `asteval` package, which can be checked by `asteval.Interpreter().symtable.keys()` after `import asteval` in the python console.

 The math formula typeset is extracted from compiled PDF, and then arrange them using Geometry Nodes char by char.
 A lot of Geometry nodes will be used if you have many chars, so this part can be slow.
 It supports PDF directly or you can type [Typst](https://github.com/typst/typst) or [Optex](https://github.com/olsak/OpTeX)(Latex) code or upload files, it will automatically compile them to PDF.
-To make thing easier, only modern `.ttf` and `.otf` fonts are supported, the outdated Latex fonts like afm, pfm are not supported, that's why I limit the Latex engine to Optex.
+To make things easier, only modern `.ttf` and `.otf` fonts are supported, the outdated Latex fonts like afm, pfm are not supported, that's why I limit the Latex engine to Optex.
 You can use LuaLaTex or XeLatex with `.otf` or `.ttf` fonts configured to compile to PDF for the addon to use.
 The addon **Preference** will build all available fonts dictionary once you provide the fonts' path.

-The drawing enable you express your ideas freely by drawing or hand writing.
+The Drawing function enables you express your ideas freely by drawing or hand writing.
 With drawing tablet or iPad you can do anything.

 The preset animations can be used across all parts and it's easy to extend or add your own if you're are familiar with Geometry Nodes.
 Of course, all things can be keyframed to animate which is super super super easy.
+Last, you can morph between or across plots, texts and drawings which is super cool.

+The decision to choose Grease Pencil as the carrier of plots, texts and drawings mainly because it is lightweight, better for morph animations, but the cons are obvious, it is not as fancy as mesh in 3D scenes, especially for overlapping, the fill is not working correctly in 3D rendering yet.
+Hopefully, Blender can improve it with time.
 <!--
 There are some awesome existing tools and addons, like [blender\_typst\_importer](https://github.com/kolibril13/blender_typst_importer) to help people, but they all lack deep features like predefined animations and single function orientation.
 Tool like [Manim](https://github.com/3b1b/manim) is very good, but it's still require